-Now, with a refreshed design, advanced powertrain and chassis technology, top-class equipment features, dynamic handling and an innovative operating tech and driver assistance systems, the new X6 looks set to deliver once again.
+Now, with a refreshed design, advanced powertrain and chassis technology, top-class equipment features, dynamic handling, innovative operating tech and driver assistance systems, the new BMW X6 looks set to deliver once again.

-The new BMW X6 celebrated its world premiere at the IAA Cars 2019 international motor show in Frankfurt in September.
-The market launch will follow on 14th December 2019 at BMW Retail Centres nationwide.
+The new BMW X6 will celebrate its world premiere at the IAA Cars 2019 international motor show in Frankfurt in September.
+The Irish launch will follow on 14th December 2019 at BMW Retail Centres nationwide.

 The new BMW X6 is 26mm longer than the outgoing model (to 4,935mm) and 15mm wider (to 2,004 mm) in width.
 It stands 6mm lower (at 1,696mm) with a wider front track (+44mm to 1,684 mm).
 The car’s wheelbase has increased by 42mm to 2,975 millimetres, and the new model also has a lower centre of gravity than its predecessor.

 For the first time the new BMW X6 is available with an optional illuminated BMW kidney grille, which forms part of the daylight running system.
 It is activated by opening or closing the car and also functions whilst the vehicle is moving.
 The driver can switch off the illumination function from the iDrive Menu.

 Adaptive LED headlights are standard while the optional BMW Laserlight optimises the non-dazzling high beam function, whose range increases to around 500 metres.